Braves vs. Phillies: Odds, spread, over/under - September 11

 |Bet on this game with Tipico

-Wanting to wager on the Braves and Phillies matchup but aren't sure how to get started?
-Here's a quick primer.
-Some of the most common betting types include the moneyline, run line, and total.
-A moneyline bet means that you think one of the teams -- the Braves (-140), for instance -- will win.
-It's that simple!
-If the Braves are victorious, and you bet $10, you'd get $17.14 back.
+Have the desire to put money on the Braves' game versus the Phillies but aren't quite sure where to begin?
+We're here to assist you.
+Wagering on the moneyline, run line, and total are three of the most common ways to place bets.
+A moneyline bet means that you think one of the teams -- for instance, the Braves (-125) -- will win the contest.
+Pretty simple.
+If you bet $10 on the Braves to beat the Phillies with those odds, and the Braves emerge with the victory, you'd get back $18.00.

-There are tons of other ways to bet, including on player props (will Ronald Acuña Jr. get a hit?), parlays (combining picks from multiple games to multiply your winnings), and more.
-Check out the BetMGM website and app for more details on the multitude of ways you can play.
+There are lots of other ways to bet, too.
+You can wager on player props (will Ronald Acuña Jr. hit a home run?), parlays (combining picks from different games to multiply your potential winnings), and more.
+For more details on the many different ways you can bet, check out the BetMGM app and website.

 Ready to place your bet?
 Click here and enter bonus code "GNPLAY" to claim your BetMGM promo today.